sts10/bottle/readme.markdown

 ## Rust port

 As noted above, I'm working on [a Rust port of Bottle](https://github.com/sts10/bottle-rs/), which should be more compatible outside of Ubuntu.
-I encourage you to use that tool rather than this one!
+It has [its own issues](https://github.com/sts10/bottle-rs/issues/1) though.